perdomofranklindev/perdomofranklindev/README.md

 ## Hello

-My name is Franklin, I'm from Venezuela and I'm a Full Stack Developer.
+My name is Franklin, I'm from Venezuela and I'm a Front End Developer.

 ## Skills